 Attractive, easy to grow shrubs are a great choice for wildlife and for edible gardening.
 Elderberries have a distinct taste and are great for pies and jams.
 Two different varieties are required for fruit production.

-Wyldewood: Huge 12" clusters of white flowers come before a very heavy yield of blue-black fruit.
-Grows 5-6' tall & wide.
+Adams: White flowers yield heavy loads of dark blue-black fruit.
+Grows 8-10' tall & wide.
 Zone 3.